-- (1) be in compliance with the provisions of the Clinical Laboratories Improvement Amendments (CLIA) of 1988 for the procedures performed at the laboratory for which claims are submitted, including but not limited to, 42 CFR 493.1809; - (2) meet and maintain all applicable licensing, accreditation, and certification requirements; - (3) meet and maintain all departmental enrollment requirements; and - (4) have a valid provider agreement on file which is signed by the provider and the department upon application for enrollment into the Medicaid Program.
+(1) be in compliance with the provisions of the Clinical Laboratories Improvement Amendments (CLIA) of 1988 for the procedures performed at the laboratory for which claims are submitted, including but not limited to, 42 CFR 493.1809;

+(2) meet and maintain all applicable licensing, accreditation, and certification requirements;

+(4) have a valid provider agreement on file which is signed by the provider and the department upon application for enrollment into the Medicaid Program.
 This agreement, which shall be periodically updated, shall continue to be in effect for the duration of the agreement or for the stated period in the agreement.
 The provider agreement specifies conditions and terms which govern the program and to which the provider is mandated to adhere in order to participate in the program.